 A condition caused by an air/fuel mixture that is too lean to sustain combustion.
 Lean misfire causes one or more cylinders to pass unburned fuel into the exhaust system causing a big increase in hydrocarbon (HC) emissions.
 Symptoms include a rough idle and hesitation or stumble on acceleration.
 Lean misfire is often caused by vacuum leaks or an EGR valve that is stuck open.
 See Engine Hesitation and Random Misfire.

 A "Light Emitting Diode" is an electronic light bulb of sorts that produces colored light.
 You will find LEDs used in the center high mounted stop light on many vehicles, and used as indicator lights in some instrumentation.
+LED headlights and trim lights are also common on late model vehicles.
 LEDs are also used in some vehicle speed sensors and in some electronic ignitions.

 Also called "followers" or "tappets," they are the components that ride on the cam lobes and help "lift" the valves open.
 There are two basic types: solid and hydraulic.
 Hydraulic lifters are hollow and fill up with oil to take up slack in the upper valve train.
 Low oil pressure, loss of pressure from the lifters or plugged oil holes in the lifters can result in a "clattering" sound that is referred to as "noisy lifters."
 Hydraulic lifters do not require periodic adjustment but solid lifters do to maintain the correct amount of valve lash.